 Ready to franchise?
 Great.
-Let’s talk operations manual for your FDD.
+Let’s talk franchise operations manual for your FDD.

-Most new concepts automatically assume they are the best authority to document their processes, and to write their own manuals.
-There’s some wisdom to that, no one knows the product better than you.
+Most new concepts automatically assume they are the best authority to document their processes, and to write their own franchise operations manuals.
+There’s some wisdom to that, no one knows the product better than you, but your content strategy plays a role in your success (or failure).
 I won’t tell you that you shouldn’t write your own stuff, but here are some considerations to help you decide whether or not it’s the best long-term decision.

-Or maybe you already have an operations manual, and either have or recognize the need for more specialized guides and documents for different audiences, and are wondering if there is a better way.
+Or maybe you already have a franchise operations manual, and either have or recognize the need for more specialized guides and documents for different audiences, and are wondering if there is a better way.

 Here are some questions for you and your team to answer before you begin writing your own, using simple tools like a word processing program.